 This site is created in Joomla 3 and is hosted by myHost.
 Other 'timely' activities are presented on the Association's Facebook page.
 I renew the glenside.org.nz domain name annually.

-2022 ->: This website was my first adventure working with Joomla 4 CMS and its default (responsive) Cassiopeia template.
+2022 ->: This website is currently my first adventure working with Joomla 4 CMS and its default (responsive) Cassiopeia template.
 The site is hosted by myHost and I have a rexedra.gen.nz domain name.
 I create sub-domains for some of my little self contained websites.
-The site is an update from Joomla 3 and possibly Joomla 2.5 before that.

 2018: Bannockburn Heritage Trails: This is a test site I worked on for assessing the use of a website as an alternative to a paper walking trail guide.